wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 ## Specification
 1. Create a new file called `tables.txt` in the app folder containing a list all of the database tables currently in your database.
 It is a good idea to document the command you used to find the databases, but we don't require it for grading.
 2. Create an API endpoint called "/app/time" that, in response to a HTTP GET request returns a five character string containing like "13:24"  which will report the number of hours and minutes since midnight Central Daylight Time.
+The clock in the autograder environment is set to UTC, so you will need to explicitly set the time zone.
 3. Create an API endpoint called "/app/sum" that, in response to an HTTP GET request with parameters n1 and n2 that are strings representing strings or integers, will return a string with the decimal representation of the sum.

 * "http://localhost:8000/app/sum?n1=1&n2=2"  should return "3"